-Displaying a timeline on a Commons site is a powerful way to provide a historical events surrounding your topic.
+Displaying a timeline on a Commons site is a powerful way to track historical events pertaining to your topic.
 There are three plugins on the Commons which provide this functionality.

 Knight Lab TimelineJS